pybricks/pybricks.github.io/learn/getting-started/pybricks-environment.md

 the generated code yourself, since you would lose your changes every time you moved a block.
 Instead you can _copy_ the code to a new Python program and adjust it there as you like.

+# Copying and deleting blocks

+You can select a block by clicking or tapping on it.
+Hold shift and click additional blocks to select more.
+You can also hold shift to encircle a larger group of blocks, as shown below.

+{% include diagram.html data=page.img_setup_select %}

+You can copy a selection via the right-click context menu, or use familiar keyboard shortcuts such as <kbd>ctrl</kbd>+<kbd>c</kbd>
+and <kbd>ctrl</kbd>+<kbd>v</kbd>.

+Use <kbd>Delete</kbd> to delete selected of blocks.
+Alternatively, drag them back onto the block palette or into the trash can.
+If you change your mind, click on the trashcan to see deleted blocks.
+Note that the trash will be emptied when you close your program or switch to a different program.

+Use the familiar shortcuts <kbd>ctrl</kbd>+<kbd>z</kbd> (or similar) to undo changes you've made.

 # Managing program files